YouTube copyright issues

 YouTube copyright issues relate to how the Google-owned site implements its protection methods.
 The systems are designed to protect the exclusivity of a given creator and owner and the rights to reproduce their work.
 YouTube uses automated measures such as copyright strikes, Content ID and Copyright Verification Program.
-These methods have been criticized for favoring corporations and their use of copyright claims to limit usage of uploaded content.
+These methods have been criticized for favoring companies and their use of copyright claims to limit usage of uploaded content.

 When a person or company creates an original work that is fixed in a physical medium, they automatically own copyright to the work.
 The owner has the exclusive right to use the work in certain, specific ways.
 In response to a lawsuit from Viacom, video sharing service YouTube developed a copyright enforcement tool referred to as Content ID which automatically scans uploaded content against a database of copyrighted material ingested by third-parties.
 If an uploaded video is matched against an asset in the database, YouTube warns the user of the match and applies a predetermined 'match policy'.